Becoming an SQP

 Exam withdrawal/cancellation fees

-- £50 fee if a candidate cancels (including failing to show for the exam) after the two-week booking deadline, or
+- £50 fee if a candidate cancels (including failing to show for the exam) within two weeks of the exam, or

 - £30 fee if a candidate cancels between 4 and 2 weeks prior to the exam.